smallnumbers0/runningproject/README.md

 # Running-Log

-Just a log to keep track of my training
+Just a simple running log to keep track of my training.